petrickjerico/tp/docs/UserGuide.md

 **A**: StudyBananas is designed to work best on a desktop/laptop.

 **Q: How do I transfer my data to another Computer?**<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous StudyBananas home folder.
+**A**: Install the app in the other computer.
+Overwrite the empty data folder with the data folder in your previous StudyBananas home folder.

 <p>&nbsp;</p>